aiongg/japanese/prompt.md

   1. An introductory paragraph welcoming Edward and outlining the lesson’s focus.
   2. One or more dialogue sections tailored to the scenario (e.g., "Restaurant Conversations"), with a full dialogue followed by additional example sentences.
   3. A "Grammar Points" section explaining 3 key grammatical structures with examples.
-  4. Optional additional sections (e.g., "Food Vocabulary" if relevant) as specified per lesson.
+  4. Optional additional sections as specified per lesson.
-  5. A final "Vocabulary Glossary" summarizing all non-food-specific vocabulary used in the lesson (excluding additional vocabulary lists like "Food Vocabulary").
+  5. A "Glossary" summarizing all non-food-specific vocabulary used in the lesson (excluding additional words listed in the "Additional Vocabulary" section).
+  6. An "Additional Vocabulary" section listing 30-50 items of additional, related vocabulary that have not already been taught in the lesson, formatted similarly to the glossary.
 - **Personalization:** Incorporate Edward’s family (wife and two kids) and preferences into dialogues and examples where relevant (e.g., needing a high chair, payment preferences).
 Use Edward’s name in the intro and dialogues.

 ## Specific Content Requirements